LeFreq/JusticeLeague/README.md

 THIS IS FIGHT CLUB.

-This is not about fighting your neighbor, unless your neighbot is total asshole.
+"This is not about fighting your neighbor, unless your neighbot is total asshole.
 No, our purpose is to ADD order to the anarchy.

-"There is no project mayhem." -- fight flub founder<br>
+There is no project mayhem." -- fight flub founder<br>
-"...many who are first will be last, and the last first" Matt 19:30
+And Jesus said "many who are first will be last, and the last first."
+Matt 19:30

 Tired of your slacker lifestyle of merely dressing slovenly, sitting at coffee shops, and sleeping around?
 Mulled by the jetskis of the American Left/Right?
 Need a kick in the ass to feel righteous again, a homework ASSignment to fix your karma, or perhaps you're a little bored with your 9 to 5 and your arse is feeling sore from being wide receiver on PLANET AMERICA?
 Welcome.